Shall we play?

 But sometimes we don’t.

-What is the significance of that?
+What is the significance of this?

 When we find a corporation ‘too big to fail’ and, for this reason, don’t let it die, there’s no illusion of it serving us anymore, is there?
 We serve it.
 A stockholder who loses money on his investment has, to some degree, ripped his veins and fed the corporate entity his own life’s blood.
 It was supposed to work the other way around.
 Someone else’s blood.

-What does it mean when the stock market drops like an anvil, pensions are blown, and retirements are wiped out?
-When we have to support the beast or go down with it?
+What does it mean when the stock market drops like an anvil, pensions are blown, and retirements are wiped out—when we have to support the beast or go down with it?

 What I wish to point out here is that megacorporations may be seeking to satisfy their own needs on a playing field too large for most of us to visualize, while we the people serve as both their components and their fodder.